fujibo/poseHG/README.md

 ### demo
 if you set filename like sample.jpg, you can get input.jpg, output.jpg. *If you want to run in cpu mode, you just set `--gpu -1`*.

+expected properties
+- A person is in the center of the image
+- the height of this image == 1.25 * a person's scale (= height)

 ```bash
 python demo.py --gpu 0 --image filename --model ./model.npz
 ```